believewhat/JMLR-Joint-Medical-LLM-and-Retrieval-Training/README.md

 **DataSet**

 We utilized GPT-4 to generate corresponding reasoning for each question on MedQA, and these reasonings were then incorporated into the guidelines.
-You could download them from [Huggingface](https://huggingface.co/datasets/akemiH/MedQA-Reason)
+You could download them from [MedQA-Reason](https://huggingface.co/datasets/akemiH/MedQA-Reason)

 **How to use**

-You could download our model from [Huggingface](https://huggingface.co/akemiH/JMLR)
+We release our model for MedQA.
+You could download the model from [JMLR-13B](https://huggingface.co/akemiH/JMLR)

 ```python
 CUDA_VISIBLE_DEVICES=0 python inference_ir.py \